alexle/alexle.github.com/posts/easy-life-overrated.markdown

 Don't get me wrong.
 I'm all for easy days as much as the next person.
 Some of life's best moments happen when we're simply taking life in.
 Our bodies and minds need time to rest as well.

 I'm merely stating that there is **value** in hardship.
-Instead of seeking out a life of ease, why not embrace the hard paths in front of us?
+Instead of always seeking out a life of ease, why not embrace the hard paths in front of us?
 To use them as opportunities to grow and expand.

 If it's one thing I've learned in 2016, it's that we are capable of much, *much* more than we think we can do.